s1107967177/dynetNLAResistance/README.md

 R/dynetNLAResistance
 ====================

-R/dynetNLAResistance is an R package of method to resist neighbor label attack in a dynamic network.
+R/dynetNLAResistance is an R package of anonymization algorithm to resist neighbor label attack in a dynamic network.

 Installation
 ------------